-Stephanie Reardon is the joint Chief Executive of LimeCulture Community Interest Company, and is responsible for overseeing the full range of work and services delivered by the organisation.
+Stephanie is our CEO and founder of LimeCulture.
+She is responsible for overseeing the full range of work and services delivered by LimeCulture Community Interest Company.

 Before establishing LimeCulture in 2011, Stephanie held various challenging posts in central government.
 Between 2009 and 2011, she was the Delivery Manager for the Department of Health’s National Support Team for Response to Sexual Violence, where she supported all 39 Police Force Areas and their partners as part of a national programme to increase the network of Sexual Assault Referral Centres (SARCs) across England and improve the provision of specialist services for victims of sexual violence.